chinapedia/wikipedia.abstract.en/Page/Marine_biology.md

 Invertebrates

-Crown_of_Thorns-jonhanson.jpg}}]]
+}}]]

 As on land, invertebrates make up a huge portion of all life in the sea.
 Invertebrate sea life includes Cnidaria such as jellyfish and sea anemones; Ctenophora; sea worms including the phyla Platyhelminthes, Nemertea, Annelida, Sipuncula, Echiura, Chaetognatha, and Phoronida; Mollusca including shellfish, squid, octopus; Arthropoda including Chelicerata and Crustacea; Porifera; Bryozoa; Echinodermata including starfish; and Urochordata including sea squirts or tunicates.
 Invertebrates have no backbone.
 There are over a million species.

 Fungi

-Grilse001.jpg Over 1500 species of fungi are known from marine environments.[17]
+Over 1500 species of fungi are known from marine environments.[17]
 These are parasitic on marine algae or animals, or are saprobes on algae, corals, protozoan cysts, sea grasses, wood and other substrata, and can also be found in sea foam.[18]
 Spores of many species have special appendages which facilitate attachment to the substratum.[19]
 A very diverse range of unusual secondary metabolites is produced by marine fungi.[20]

 Vertebrates

 Fish

-Gullfiskur.jpg A reported 33,400 species of fish, including bony and cartilaginous fish, had been described by 2016,[21] more than all other vertebrates combined.
+A reported 33,400 species of fish, including bony and cartilaginous fish, had been described by 2016,[21] more than all other vertebrates combined.
 About 60% of fish species live in saltwater.[22]

 Reptiles

-Chelonia_mydas_and_bubbles.jpg}}]]
+}}]]

 Reptiles which inhabit or frequent the sea include sea turtles, sea snakes, terrapins, the marine iguana, and the saltwater crocodile.
 Most extant marine reptiles, except for some sea snakes, are oviparous and need to return to land to lay their eggs.
 Thus most species, excepting sea turtles, spend most of their lives on or near land rather than in the ocean.
 Despite their marine adaptations, most sea snakes prefer shallow waters nearby land, around islands, especially waters that are somewhat sheltered, as well as near estuaries.[23][24]
 Some extinct marine reptiles, such as ichthyosaurs, evolved to be viviparous and had no requirement to return to land.

 Birds

-Black-browed_albatross.jpg Birds adapted to living in the marine environment are often called seabirds.
+Birds adapted to living in the marine environment are often called seabirds.
 Examples include albatross, penguins, gannets, and auks.
 Although they spend most of their lives in the ocean, species such as gulls can often be found thousands of miles inland.

 Mammals

-Sea_otters_holding_hands,_cropped.jpgs]]
+s]]

 There are five main types of marine mammals, namely cetaceans (toothed whales and baleen whales); sirenians such as manatees; pinnipeds including seals and the walrus; sea otters; and the polar bear.
 All are air-breathing, and while some such as the sperm whale can dive for prolonged periods, all must return to the surface to breathe.[25][26]